-International Student Mobility and World Development
+International Mobility and World Development

-International student mobility is a vibrant area of studies in social sciences.
-The bulk of the existing literature revolves around individual and institutional decision-making and their implications for student mobility.
-Studying abroad can be transformative in terms of developing student migrants’ knowledge and skills, social and professional networks, and civic consciousness.
-Studying abroad can also have an impact on student migrants’ understanding of who they are, what they want to become, and how they see their role in society.
+This research project uses numerical and narrative data to examine the impact of international mobility on world development.
+International mobility is broadly understood as the mobility of students, professionals, and youth.
+International student mobility can be transformative in terms of developing student migrants’ knowledge and skills, social and professional networks, and civic consciousness.
+Studying abroad can have an impact on student migrants’ understanding of who they are, what they want to become, and how they see their role in society.
 Internationally mobile individuals depart from the familiar to the unknown.
 Crossing borders involves acquiring new knowledge and being exposed to new ideas and ways of thinking.

-The research project covers all six regions of the world: Sub-Saharan Africa, East Asia and the Pacific, Europe and Eurasia, Middle East and Northern Africa, South and Central Asia, and the Western Hemisphere.
+The research project covers all six regions of the world: Sub-Saharan Africa, East Asia and the Pacific, Europe and Eurasia, the Middle East and Northern Africa, South and Central Asia, and the Western Hemisphere.